nextflow-io/training/docs/nf_customize/03_execution.md

 }
 ```

 The `nf-core/demo` `test` profile already contains the input parameter (this will be explained in more detail shortly).
 This means that the `--input` parameter does not need to be added to the execution command.
-However, as the `outdir` parameter is not included in the `test` profile it must still be added to the execution command using the `--outdir` flag.
+However, as the `outdir` parameter is not included in the `test` profile it must be added to the execution command using the `--outdir` flag.

 ```bash
 nextflow run nf-core/demo -profile test --outdir results